-JUMP TO ELIZABETH'S PUBLICATION
+JUMP TO ELIZABETH'S BLOG

 JUMP TO THE PERFORMANCE SITE

 for performance information, special theatrical events, times and places,

 cast lists, etc., see the ShrinkRapt Theater Company website.